GaryChengld/LearningAWS/DAV-C01-Exam.md

 3. Permission associated with the IAM principal that owns the AccessKeyID ASgeIAIOSFODNN7EXAMPLE
 4. Permissions associated with the account that owns the AWS service

+\
+A company has multiple Developers located across the globe who are updating code incrementally for a development project.
+When Developers upload code concurrently, internet connectivity is slow and it is taking a long time to upload code for deployment in AWS Elastic Beanstalk.
+Which step will result in minimized upload and deployment time with the LEAST amount of administrative effort?
+1. Allow the Developers to upload the code to an Amazon S3 bucket, and deploy it directly to Elastic Beanstalk.
+2. Allow the Developers to upload the code to a central FTP server to deploy the application to Elastic Beanstalk.
+3. (X) Create an AWS CodeCommit repository, allow the Developers to commit code to it, and then directly deploy the code to Elastic Beanstalk.
+4. Create a code repository on an Amazon EC2 instance so that all Developers can update the code, and deploy the application from the instance to Elastic Beanstalk.

+An application running on Amazon EC2 instances must access objects within an Amaon S3 busket that are encrypted using server-side encryption using AWS
+KMS encryption keys (SSE-KMS).
+The application must have access to the customer master key (CMK) to decrypt the objects.\
+Which combination of steps will grant the application access?
+(Select TWO.)
+1. Write an S3 bucket policy that grants the bucket access to the key.
+2. (X) Grant access to the key in the IAM EC2 role attached to the application's EC2 instances.
+3. (X) Write a key policy that enables IAM policies to grant access to the key.
+4. Grant access to the key in the S3 bucket's ACL
+5. Create a Systems Manager parameter that exposes the KMS key to the EC2 instances.

+\
+A Developer is designing a fault-tolerant environment where client sessions will be saved.
+How can the Developer ensure that no sessions are lost if an Amazon EC2 instance fails?
+1. Use sticky sessions with an Elastic Load Balancer target group.
+2. Use Amazon SQS to save session data.
+3. (X) Use Amazon DynamoDB to perform scalable session hadling.
+4. Use Elastic Load Balancer connection draining to stop sending requests to failing instances.

+\
+How should custom libraries be utilized in AWS Lambda?
+1. Host the library on Amazon S3 and reference to it from the Lambda function.
+2. (X) Install the library locally and upload a ZIP file of the Lambda function.
+3. Import the necessary Lambda blueprint when creating the function.
+4. Modify the function runtime to include the necessary library.

+\
+An AWS Lambda function generates a 3MB JSON file and then uploads it to an Amazon S3 bucket daily.
+The file contains sensitive information, so the Developer must ensure that it is encrypted before uploading to the bucket.
+Which of the following modifications should the Developer make to ensure that the data is encrypted before uploading it to the bucket?
+1. Use the default AWS KMS customer master key for S3 in the Lambda function code.
+2. Use the S3 managed key and call the GenerateDataKey API to encrypt the file.
+3. (X) Use the GenerateDataKey API, then use that data key to encrypt the file in the Lambda function code.
+4. Use a custom KMS customer master key created for S3 in the Lambda function code.

+\
+A Developer has published an update to an application that is served to a global user base using Amazon CloudFront.
+After deploying the application, users are not able to see the updated changes.\
+How can the Developer resolve this issue?
+1. Remove the origin from the CloudFront configuration and add it again.
+2. Disable forwarding of query strings and request headers from the CloudFront distribution configuration.
+3. (X) Invalidate all the application objects from the edge caches.
+4. Disable the CloudFront distribution and enable it again to update all the edge locations.

+A Developer wants to enable AWS X-Ray for a secure application that runs in an Amazon ECS environment.\
+What combination of steps will enable X-Ray?
+(Select THREE.)
+1. (X) Create a Docker image that runs the X-Ray daemon.
+2. (X) Add instrumentation to the application code for X-Ray.
+3. Install the X-Ray daemon on the underlying EC2 instance.
+4. Configure and use an IAM EC2 instance role.
+5. Register the application with X-Ray.
+6. (X) Configure and use an IAM role for tasks.

+\
+An AWS Elastic Beanstalk application needs to be deployed in multiple regions and requires a different Amazon Machine Image (AMI) in each region.
+Which AWS CloudFormation template key can be used to specify the correct AMI for each region?
+1. Parameters
+2. Outputs
+3. (X) Mappings
+4. Resources

+\
+A Developer writes an AWS Lambda function and uploads the code in a .ZIP file to Amazon S3.
+The Developer makes changes to the code and uploads a new
+.ZIP file to Amazon S3.
+However, Lambda executes the earlier code.
+How can the Developer fix this in the LEAST disruptive way?
+1. Create another Lambda function and specify the new .ZIP file.
+2. (X) Call the update-function-code API.
+3. Remove the earlier .ZIP file first, then add the new .ZIP file.
+4. Call the create-alias API.

+An AWS Lambda function must read data from an Amazon RDS MySQL database in a VPC and also reach a public endpoint over the internet to get additional data.
+Which steps must be taken to allow the function to access both the RDS resource and the public endpoint?
+(Select TWO.)
+1. (X) Modify the default configuration for the Lambda function to associate it with an Amazon VPC private subnet.
+2. Modify the default network access control list to allow outbound traffic.
+3. (X) Add a NAT Gateway to the VPC.
+4. Modify the default configuration of the Lambda function to associate it with a VPC public subnet.
+5. Add an environmental variable to the Lambda function to allow outbound internet access.

+\
+A Developer is creating an AWS Lambda function to process a stream of data from an Amazon Kinesis Data Stream.
+When the Lambda function parses the data and encounters a missing field, it exits the function with an error.
+The function is generating duplicate records from the Kinesis stream.
+When the Developer looks at the stream output without the Lambda function, there are no duplicate records.
+What is the reason for the duplicates?
+1. The Lambda function did not advance the Kinesis stream pointer to the next record after the error.
+2. The Lambda event source used asynchronous invocation, resulting in duplicate records.
+3. (X) The Lambda function did not handle the error, and the Lambda service attempted to reprocess the data.
+4. The Lambda function is not keeping up with the amount of data coming from the stream.